CS320EZMeet/EZMeet_Backend/README.md

 Once the server is up and running it will be hosted locally on ``localhost:8000`` or on ``localhost:5000`` if you are using heroku local.

 > **Note**
-> if you want to access all of the endpoints, you will probably need an application like postman since the browsers can only make GET requests.
+> If you want to access all of the endpoints, you will probably need an application like postman since the browsers can only make GET requests.